Searching for an RV Rental near Huntsville, Alabama?

 Before the Weeden House Museum and Garden was a museum, it was the home of Dr. William Weeden.
 It also once served as the home of former US Supreme Court Justice John McKinley.
 There are also several federal officers that stayed here during the Civil War.

 Today you can take a day trip of the famous home and learn all about life during the 19th century.
 Specifically, you will learn about Maria Howard Weeden and her family.
 You can take a stroll through the gardens to see the beautifully maintained plantlife.
 There are also tours available and activities for children to enjoy throughout the day.

 Monte Sano State Park is nestled atop Monte Sano Mountain near Huntsville.
 It is a great spot to spend a day with your family and get an amazing view of North Alabama’s mountains.
 This is also a great spot for camping as there are 89 campsites and 14 cabins available.

 Furthermore, the Civilian Conservation Corps museum showcases the park’s history and provides a place for guests to relax.
-A highlight of the museum is Von Braun Astronomical Society’s planetarium and observatory.
-It hosts special events and star gazing on certain days to guests.
+A highlight of the museum is the Von Braun Astronomical Society’s planetarium and observatory.
+It hosts special events and stargazing on certain days to guests.

 6. Go on a Harmony Park Safari

 Alabama is a long way from Africa, but that does not mean you cannot go on an African Safari.
 The Harmony Park Safari is a two mile self navigated trip through a nature preserve.
 The preserve is home to several exotic and endangered animals.

 You will see things like zebras, lions, and tigers while you tour around the reserve.
 However, while you are on the safari you need to make sure that you follow the rules.
 That means you need to keep your hands and feet inside the car at all times, and you cannot crack the window more than eight inches.

 7. Check Out Big Spring International Park